MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   ![New User Signup](~/assets/images/submission/validation-tabs-setup-new-user.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Missing way forward for a new user to sign up.

 * For the best first run experience, authenticate your users during the tab setup and not after.
-Authentication can happen outside the tab configuration window.
+Authentication can happen outside the tab configuration window. [*Suggested Fix*]

 * The user shouldn't leave the tab configuration experience inside Teams to create content outside of Teams and then return to Teams to pin it.
-Tab configuration screen must explain the value of configuration and how to configure.
+Tab configuration screen must explain the value of configuration and how to configure. [*Mandatory Fix*]

   ![Acquire Profile Name](~/assets/images/submission/validation-tabs-setup-profile-name.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Requires navigating outside the configuration experience to acquire **Profile Name**.

 * Tab configuration screen must not embed an entire website and keep your configuration experience focused.
-For example, if you're building a project management app that lets users configure a project in a channel, keep the tab configuration screen focused on allowing the user to select a project from your app.
+For example, if you're building a project management app that lets users configure a project in a channel, keep the tab configuration screen focused on allowing the user to select a project from your app to configure in the channel. [*Mandatory Fix*]

   ![Configuration Experience](~/assets/images/submission/validation-tabs-setup-configuration-experience.png)
   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Configuration experience allows user to configure a specific mind map (project) to the channel and offers a list of projects to choose.